Pxomox-Astronomy-Lab/proxmox-astronomy-lab/docs/compliance-security/cisv81-policy-templates/cisv81-16-account-monitoring-template.md

 |------------|---------|-------------|------------|
 | 1.0 | 2025-03-03 | Initial version | VintageDon |

-ðŸš€ **This policy ensures that application security and software integrity remain a structured, actively enforced, and auditable process.**
+🚀 **This policy ensures that application security and software integrity remain a structured, actively enforced, and auditable process.**